janiszewskibartlomiej/COVID-19-Thesis-Postgraduate_studies_on_WSB/README.md

 #### Project COVID-19 > completed tasks:  ![alt text](https://s3.amazonaws.com/ae-lane-report/wp-content/uploads/2020/03/16140821/Document.jpeg "COVID_19")

 1. Schema and SQL script
-2. Connect to db and runer sql script > creating db SQLite Class with methods:
+2. Connecting to db and runing sql script > creating db SQLite Class with methods:
       - insert recors,
       - select data
       - execute script
       - commit to db
-      - close db
+      - closing db
-3. Creating importer countries data from API json to database: https://restcountries.eu/rest/v2/all Class with methods:
+3. Importer of countries data from API json to database: https://restcountries.eu/rest/v2/all Class with methods:
       - load data
       - insert to db
-4. Creating class importer historical cases from json files or REST API to database: https://api.covid19api.com/all Class with methods:
+4. Importer of historical cases from json files or REST API to database: https://api.covid19api.com/all Class with methods:
       - read json files or from api
       - load and write json file